About Us

 Introduction

-This Statement is made pursuant to Section 54, of the Modern Slavery Act 2015 (“the Act”) and sets out the steps that Monmouthshire Building Society (“the Society”) have taken to prevent slavery and human trafficking taking place in our supply chains or any part of our business.
-This statement is for the financial year ending 30 April 2024.
+This Statement is made pursuant to Section 54, of the Modern Slavery Act 2015 and sets out the steps Monmouthshire Building Society (“the Society”) have taken to minimise and manage the risks of modern slavery and human trafficking taking place in our business and supply chains.
+This statement relates to the financial year 1 May 2025 to 30 April 2026.

 The Society has zero tolerance to any kind of modern slavery within our business and is committed to ensuring there is no modern-day slavery within its supply chains.